simonrose121/phd/_posts/2016-12-13-preliminary-study.md

 ## Possible Methodologies

 This largely hinges around environmental limitations of how long intervention studies can last in school (and how long I'd want it to last).
-For example, it is unlikely that I will be able to conduct an intensive week of intervention.
+For example, it is unlikely that I will be able to conduct an intensive week of intervention, but an after-school club format may be more reasonable.

+### Initial Idea

+The initial idea for a study is to see if the results of [Kazakoff et al. (2013)]({{ site.baseurl }}{% post_url 2016-11-29-sequential-thinking %}) can be recreated using a programming game such as Lightbot.

+Ideally this would use a pre-test post-test experimental design.
+The assessments would focus on sequential thinking ability (previously this has been done using sequencing story assessments however some alternative could be used).

+### Possible Issues

+The current ability and experience level of children in using programming tools.
+Schools who have properly grasped the computing curriculum will be more difficult to find publishable results in because the children will already have the computational skills given by these tools.
+This could be counteracted by using more than one school to conduct the study, but could be problematic with only one researcher.